Getting outside in small groups to enjoy Easter weekend

-Wichita, Kan.
-(KSNW) – Some Wichita residents enjoyed getting out on Sunday for Easter.
+WICHITA, Kan.
+(KSNW) – Some Wichita residents enjoyed getting out on Easter Sunday.

-“People are just, more comfortable with the idea of getting out,” said Naomi with New Destiny on Waco street.
+“People are just, more comfortable with the idea of getting out,” said Naomi, New Destiny on Waco Street.
 “I don’t think we had any complaints today.”

 Naomi organized an Easter party.
-It was outdoors and most of those outside took their mask off for the day.

-Naomi says more are getting vaccinated and that is giving a confidence boost to many to gather in groups again.
+It was outdoors and most outside took their mask off for the day.
+She adds that confidence to gather in groups is building thanks to vaccinations.

 “We still encourage people to social distance if they are outside their family or groups they have been around,” said Naomi.
 “Inside we wore the masks.”

 Karista Pineda volunteers with the children’s ministry at New Destiny.
-She says the vaccines are helping boost confidence.
+She said the vaccines are helping boost confidence.

 “The question is are people getting it (vaccine) or not,” said Karista.
 “But I think it does give some confidence to know that the older community has it and that is more stability to know parents and grandkids are covered.”